j0rdm4n/tinymce-mathquill-plugin/README.md

 tinymce-mathquill-plugin
 ========================

-A math editor plugion for tinyMCE using Mathquill
+A basic math editor plugin for tinyMCE using Mathquill